Damilare125/Damilare-s_portfolio/README.md

 ### Project 1: Meal recommender system
 [Publication](https://github.com/Mealygroup/data-science)

 Developed a recommender system model using **Python**.
-The data used for this project was generated using **Python modules** and the model built recommend food for the app users.
-The model was deployed as API using Flask Api.
+The data used for this project was generated using **Python modules** and the model built recommends food for the app users.
+The model was deployed as an API using Flask API.

 ![Recommender system](/images/download3.png)